-The information below will give you a greater understanding of current rules and Regent’s University London's administrative processes to help you obtain a visa.
+The information below will give you an overview of current rules and Regent’s University London's administrative processes to help you obtain a visa.

-Please note however, that we can only inform you of current regulations and we are not legally in a position to give any immigration advice on applying for visas.
+Please note, we can only inform you of current regulations and we are not legally in a position to give any immigration advice on applying for visas.
 If you need further information please direct your enquiries to the Home Office website.

 For non-EU/EEA nationals there are two visa routes depending on the length of stay.